mstatt/Generate-More-Training-Data/README.md

 ## Usage
 <br />
   <p>
-   To use the scripts for maximum value please foloow the steps below:
+   To use the scripts for maximum value please follow the steps below:
     <br />
 </p>

 1. Place the video file in the video directory. <br />(You can place numerous videos in the directory for sequential processing).<br />
-Understand that the images will be generated in a Directory names after the video file.<br /> Example: my_video.mp4 -> images/my_video/
+Understand that the images will be generated in a Directory named after the video file.<br /> Example: my_video.mp4 -> images/my_video/
 ```
 python split_videos_in_dir__into_images_and_rename.py
 ```